yoav1255/computer-graphics-2023-Yoav-Alon/Assignment1Report/Assignment1Report_part3.md

 https://user-images.githubusercontent.com/101698622/208249833-c38ab71f-3ae5-444a-93d7-601f88741c8b.mp4

+In order to reposition the camera in the camera frame and in the world frame we multiplied the following: camera projection X inverse(camera local frame X camera world frame) X matrix transformation

 ## Paragraph 3:

-allowing the user to resize the window's size and we will resize the viewport accordingly:
+allowing the user to resize the window's size and we will resize the viewport accordingly with a new aspect ratio:

 <img src='./3a.png'>
 <img src='./3b.png'>